Murder of Jeff Hall

 Jeffrey Russell Hall was a plumber in Riverside, California, and a regional leader of the National Socialist Movement, a neo-Nazi organization.
-On May 1, 2011, he was shot to death with his own gun by his 10-year-old son Joseph.
+On May 1, 2011, he was fatally shot by his 10-year-old son Joseph.
 The murder took place at 4 a.m. as Hall slept on his couch.

 Hall believed in fighting for an all-white society and had said that he would die for the cause.

 According to the boy, the motive for the murder was that he was tired of his father hitting him and his stepmother.

 On September 25, 2011, the story of the murder was broadcast on 60 Minutes.
 In 2013, when Joseph was 13, he was sentenced to 10 years in a California juvenile facility.

 Family history

-Jeffrey Hall was the son of Joann Patterson.
-He was previously married to Leticia Neal, having two children with her, Joseph and Shirley.
+Jeffrey Hall was previously married to Leticia Neal, having two children with her, Joseph and Shirley.
 Joseph was born June 19, 2000.
 The two divorced some time after, after which Neal had twins by another father.
 In 2003, the twins were hospitalized for failing to thrive, resulting in Child Protective Services removing Hall's two children.
 Social workers reported that Neal's home had no electricity or gas, that there were maggots on dishes, and that the children were dirty, malnourished, and had bruises.
 At the time, Hall was on probation for driving under the influence.
 As a result, his two children were temporarily placed with their grandmother.
 In 2004, Hall was granted full custody of his children.

 After divorcing Neal, Hall married Krista McCary and had three more daughters with her.
 At the time of his death, he had five children.
 His former wife Neal moved out of California and remarried, then she came back to California only a month before the shooting, and was attempting to regain custody of her son.

 According to his grandmother, Joseph was a volatile and violent child.
 He had been expelled from several schools for attacking students and staff, once nearly choking a teacher with a phone cord.
 She said he had no understanding of cause and effect.
 Joseph also had developmental disabilities including ADHD and low average intelligence.
 Joseph and his sisters had been educated at home by their parents under the guidance of River Springs Charter School.